WPArtisan/wp-native-articles/README.txt

 = Is there a road map? =

 Yep.
-It can be found [here](https://wp-native-articles.com/roadmap/).
+It can be found on our [instant articles roadmap page](https://wp-native-articles.com/roadmap/?utm_source=fplugin&utm_medium=readme-d).

 = Does it support WordPress Multisite? =